CDM Based Virtual FMCW MIMO Radar Imaging at 79GHz: Calibration

 \section{Calibration}

+Calibration plays an important role in MIMO radar imaging.
+In array processing, measurement errors arise due to sensor gain and phase mismatches.

+There are various reasons for these mismatches such as path length imperfections and different gain and phase per different elements.
+The major player is the phase mismatch which if it is not compensated for, the final image will be blurred and unfocused.
+In this section, we present a very effective way to calibrate the FMCW MIMO radar.

-Calibration plays an important role in radar imaging.
-In this section we present a very effective way to calibrate the FMCW MIMO radar.
-To calibrate the system, we use a target at a specific range and incidence angle which we refer to them as $r_{ref} \; \rm and \; \theta_{ref}$.
-We then multiply the signal received from targets with the reference signal and the result is given as
+To calibrate the system, we use a target at a specific range and incidence angle which we refer to them as $r_{\rm ref} \; \rm and \; \theta_{\rm ref}$, respectively.
+We then multiply the signals received from the targets with the reference signal and the result is given as